-Coach to buy rival Kate Spade for $2.4-billion
+Coach buys Kate Spade for $2.4-billion, with eye on millennials

-Handbag maker Coach Inc said it would buy Kate Spade & Co for $2.4-billion as it looks tap the smaller rival’s popularity among millennials.
+Handbag maker Coach Inc said it would buy Kate Spade & Co for $2.4-billion as it looks to tap the popularity of its smaller rival’s quirky satchels and totes among millennials.

-The $18.50 per share cash offer represents a premium of 9 per cent to Kate Spade’s Friday close.
-Kate Spade’s stock was trading above the offer price at $18.95 premarket on Monday.
+The $18.50 per share offer in cash represents a premium of 9 per cent to Kate Spade’s Friday close.
+Kate Spade’s stock was trading at $18.35 before the opening bell on Monday.

-The stock has risen 17 per cent since Dec.
-27, a day before the Wall Street Journal reported the company was looking to sell itself.
+The shares have risen 17 per cent since Dec.
+27, a day before the first report that the company was looking to sell itself.

+Kate Spade said in February it was exploring strategic options, after hedge fund Caerus Investors urged the company to sell itself citing the management’s inability to achieve profit margins comparable to industry peers.

+Kate Spade’s handbags have been a hit with millennials due to their subtle logos and their quirky and colorful designs, including bags shaped like cats and cars.

 The deal is expected to close in the third quarter of 2017 and add to adjusted earnings in fiscal 2018, Coach said.